highbyte/dotnet-6502/doc/SYSTEMS_C64_AI_CODE_COMPLETION.md

 ## Configure
 > [!IMPORTANT]
-> The AI coding assistant is currently available in the `WebAssembly` and `SadConsole` versions of the emulator.
+> The AI coding assistant is currently available in the `Blazor WebAssembly`, `Avalonia` and `SadConsole` versions of the emulator.

-###  WebAssembly version
+###  Blazor WebAssembly and Avalonia Browser version
 The configuration is done in the `Configuration` section -> `C64 Config` button -> `Basic AI coding assistant` section.

 #### AI backend type: `CustomEndpoint` (temporarily available)